niurkasilverio2014/jasmin_smsc/README.md

 * Responsive layout built with Bulma and Bootstrap
 * Toggleable dark/light theme (use the icon in the navigation bar)
+* Card style dashboard with updated icons and modern fonts

 ## Getting Started